Updated as of January 2020

 SINGAPORE has been the record holder for being the most expensive city in the world for a long-standing 5 years already!
 Ergo, it doesn’t come a surprise that going around its tourist attractions would mean costing an arm and leg.
 This splendid, near-perfection of a city is highly priced to some extent for some practical reasons, which becomes a drawback if you are traveling on a shoestring budget.

-So, on my second time in the Lion City, I have decided to come up with 10 attractions that are FREE OF CHARGE to help the budget travelers ease the pressure on the wallet.
+So, on my second time in the Lion City, I have decided to come up with 10 tourist spots in Singapore that are FREE OF CHARGE to help the budget travelers ease the pressure on the wallet.
 These free attractions in Singapore can be covered with an itinerary for 2 to 3 days and are suitable for a trip with family, group of friends or even for couple.
 Read and select for your own list of things to do and see.
 You can thank me later. 🙂

 GARDEN RHAPSODY AT GARDENS BY THE BAY